SaurabhGoyal/vmrs/src/instruction_set.md

 - Sets program counter to the memory address given in the instruction if the register given in instruction has negative value.
 - Enables non-liner execution of program.
 - Syntax - `0101 (4 bits) | Dest Register (3 bits) | Relative-Memory-Address (9 bits)`

+## Trap (OpCode - 1111)
+- Sets a trap to the instruction execution for machine to do things outside the instruction in the program code.
+- These things can be things such as talking to IO decices or halting the program.
+Simple way to imagine is that this is a set of machine defined functionalities to interact with outside the program-code and machine scope.
+- Since these things are something that machine implements on its own and are not part of user-defined instructions, machine implements them itself and stores the implementation logic in memory.
+This is the reason, machine may need some part of its memory for its own things and program code would be stored at a non-zero address, typically 0x3000.
+- Because of multiple types of traps and their distinct nature of being a foreign-function-interface instruction, they have been categorised into one opcode where the trap type can be passed as an operand, instead of creating a dedicated opcode for each trap. https://www.jmeiners.com/lc3-vm/#trap-routines
+    > Trap for additional functionalities You may be wondering why the trap codes are not included in the instructions.
+This is because they do not actually introduce any new functionality to the LC-3, they just provide a convenient way to perform a task (similar to OS system calls).
+In the official LC-3 simulator, trap routines are written in assembly.
+When a trap code is called, the PC is moved to that code’s address.
+The CPU executes the procedure’s instructions, and when it is complete, the PC is reset to the location following the initial call.

+    > Note: This is why programs start at address 0x3000 instead of 0x0.
+The lower addresses are left empty to leave space for the trap routine code.
+- Syntax - `1111 (4 bits) | 0000 (4 bits) | TrapCode (8 bits)`